-2. Continue to stay in the bike lane, but watch for cars that may be turning right in front of you.
-Look out for a car's turn signal to anticipate what motorists might do.
+2. Continue to stay in the bike lane, but watch for drivers that may be turning right in front of you.
+Look out for a driver's turn signal to anticipate what drivers might do.
 Remember that not everyone uses their turn signals.